As US Administration Takes Shape, Emerging Markets Watch

 Tax Amnesty: Improving Emerging Market Governance

 In Latin America, Argentina and Brazil have both implemented successful tax amnesties and on January 18th, Mexico became the latest country to introduce such a scheme.
 Indonesia has also successfully implemented a tax amnesty for overseas wealth.
-The fact that such amnesties are proving successful fundamentally reflects that the quality of governance in EM is improving, because otherwise no one would agree to declare their overseas wealth.
+The fact that such amnesties are proving successful fundamentally reflects that the quality of governance in emerging markets is improving because otherwise, no one would agree to declare their overseas wealth.

-The big stashes of overseas wealth is a legacy of much worse times in EM’s distant past, when truly no one trusted local banking institutions and where there were no decent investment opportunities and no credible financial assets to invest in within EM countries.
+The big stashes of overseas wealth is a legacy of much worse times in EM’s distant past when truly no one trusted local banking institutions and where there were no decent investment opportunities and no credible financial assets to invest in within emerging market countries.
 These conditions were particularly pronounced during the Cold War period, but things have changed sharply in the last couple of decades.

-Most emerging market economies, including most Latin American countries now have deep domestic bond markets and equity markets, while macroeconomic conditions are far more stable.
-Many EM economies are now fully integrated into major fixed income and equity benchmark indices.
+Most emerging market economies, including most Latin American countries, now have deep domestic bond markets and equity markets, while macroeconomic conditions are far more stable.
+Many emerging market economies are now fully integrated into major fixed income and equity benchmark indices.
 This is why the time has come to get the rump of high net-worth assets to go home.